 - Bushnell Golf app compatibility

-When it comes to slope, though, the Pro X3+ goes further.
+When it comes to slope, though, the Pro X3+LINK goes further.
 It features a togglable Slope with Elements mode, which not only can compensate for elevation changes, but also for temperature and barometric pressure.
 The elements can be turned off if you just want the standard slope adjustment.

 Other enhancements include options for a red LED or black display based on preference, an enhanced backlight, an IPX7 waterproof metal housing, and a new locking slope switch that clearly lets you know when you’re in Slope mode.